programminghistorian/jekyll/index.md

 We strive to ensure all tutorials are functional on their date of publication.
 From time to time technology changes and tutorials cease to function as intended.
 If this happens, please [let us know](feedback) and we will assign an editor to fix the problem.

-## Add us to your Library Catalogue

-This project is our attempt to demonstrate what open access academic publishing can and should be.
-Please tell your librarian to include the project in your library catalogue.

-_The Programming Historian_ has a [listing in WorldCat](http://www.worldcat.org/title/programming-historian/oclc/951537099) (with thanks to the [University of Purdue library](http://purdue-primo-prod.hosted.exlibrisgroup.com/primo_library/libweb/action/dlDisplay.do?vid=PURDUE&search_scope=everything&docId=PURDUE_ALMA51671812890001081&fn=permalink) and Amanda Visconti) and is indexed by the [Directory of Open Access Journals](https://doaj.org/toc/2397-2068).

 ## Project Scholarship

 The project team and members of the wider community are involved in a number of scholarly initiatives related to our work here at _The Programming Historian_.
 These include events, journal articles, reviews (of us by the community), and posters.
 If you are conducting academic research using this project please let us know.